 2018-2020 Curriculum Guides: Students who enrolled in their program prior to Summer 2020 should use the following Curriculum Guide.

 2020-2022 Curriculum Guides: Students who enrolled in their program Summer 2020 or after should use the following Curriculum Guide.

 Check out the Bulletin of Classes for a full listing of courses available.

 Students Preparing to Transfer

 Barton Community College's Biology curriculum is designed to provide the general education requirement and core Biology courses for students who plan to transfer to a four year college or university to complete a bachelor's degree in Biology.
-In addition to general education courses like Principles of Biology and Anatomy and Physiology, we offer a variety of electives including Microbiology, Psychophysiology, and Botany.
+In addition to general education courses like Principles of Biology and Anatomy and Physiology, we offer a variety of electives including Microbiology, Zoology, and Botany.
 Electives must meet the requirements of the transfer institution.
 Students should coordinate with their advisor for transfer requirements.

 Discover Career Paths